Four Bugs That Only Showed Up Under Load: Fixing a FastAPI Dashboard

 ReadWritePaths=/data /var/log /var/lib/tor /var/lib/aide

-After reloading systemd and restarting the service, AIDE updates worked again.
+After reloading systemd and restarting the service, AIDE updates work again.

 sudo systemctl daemon-reload